RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 Unlike most programs, the SCS game engine editor can't simply load what you've just saved.
 This is because the editor can only access the data currently loaded by the game; that means the game's base files, plus any mods.
 And this loading of base files and mods only takes place at startup time.

-This means that **each time** you wish to load a map to continue work on it, you must update the archive (mod file) with the latest version of the map found in the executable base/map folder, and (a) restart the game or (b) exit and relaunch the editor, to reload your archive (mod file).
+This means that **each time** you wish to load a map to continue work on it, you must exit the game, update the archive (mod file) with the latest version of the map found in the executable base/map folder, and restart the game.
 The same applies for testing the maps: even if you have a modified version of the current map current in your editor, it will revert to the last archived version when you run the map to test it.

 It is quite important to understand this, so let's go through it again.
 The map file you are diligently editing and saving is found in the install hierarchy.
 But you cannot run/test your map until it has been loaded by the game engine.
-The mods are loaded
+The mods are loaded at startup.
-* at startup of game (when you select a profile and start to play, in which case mods selected by your profile are loaded), or
-* when the editor is relaunched (in which case all mods found in the mod folder are loaded in alphabetical order).
 And map mods are not loaded from base/map in the install hierarchy;  they are loaded from .scs files in the user mod folder.
 Where the editor saves them, and where they are loaded from, are two different places.
 So if you want to test your map mod, you have to go through this workflow:

 0. use map editor to make changes to your incredibly cool map
 1. in map editor, save changes to map file (updates base/map files in the *install/executable hierarchy*)
-2. exit editor (type 'exit' in dev con), or quit game
+2. quit editor/game
 3. copy mbd file and map sector folder from install/exec hierarchy to your working "map" folder (anywhere you like)
 4. re-create your zipfile (archive) by zipping that working "map" folder, and rename the .zip file to .scs
 5. put the new .scs file in your "mod" folder (in the *user config hierarchy*), replacing the old one
-6. restart the game, or re-enter the editor (type 'edit *MapName*' in dev con)
+6. restart the game, invoke dev con, and type 'edit *MapName*'

 It is quite easy to write a .bat file, Makefile, or shell script that will do steps 3-5 for you with a single command.
 Here is one example of such a script (bash).
 (I installed the MSYS package on my Windows system to get a Unix-like scripting/shell environment with familiar tools.)
 A trivial script like this can save you a lot of tedious, repetitive typing or mousing.
 ```